7 Habits to Feel Younger, Longer

 - Bear in mind: tea, bubbly water, coffee, soda & juice have ingredients that the body must use water to metabolize, so these beverages don’t count toward your water total for the day.

-Some Points to Consider
+Some Points to Consider:

 Most people can follow the goal of half your body weight in ounces of water per day.
-For example if you weigh 200 pounds, your target for water consumption per day is 100 ounces.
-For every 8 ounces of caffeine,sugary snack, or 30 minutes of exercise add another 8 ounces of water.
+For example, if you weigh 200 pounds, your target for water consumption per day is 100 ounces.
+For every 8 ounces of caffeine,sugary snack, or 30 minutes of exercise, add another 8 ounces of water.

 - 2. Eat Real Food

 Consider that if you cannot identify an ingredient on a nutrition label as an actual food item, it’s probably not food.
 Talk with your doctor before implementing dietary changes.
 Nobody has ever had a deficiency of sugar, alcohol, fast-food, snack-food or soda.
 Processed foods are more about convenience, entertainment and above all, corporate profits.
-The problem is that processed foods have become so normalized that many people are unaware of the health consequences of habitually consume them.
+The problem is that processed foods have become so normalized that many people are unaware of the health consequences of habitually consuming them.

 Of course, most of us are intellectually aware that junk food is bad.
 However, many people have eaten an unhealthy diet for so long that the health consequences of junk food are so normalized that they go unnoticed.
 The truth is that choosing nourishing, whole foods and eliminating processed junk food may be the biggest single thing someone can do to improve their health over time.